 Where does our water go?

-All the water we use inside our homes goes directly to the sanitary sewer and a then to a waste water treatment plant or our household sewage treatment.
-The cleaned water is then released into an area stream or into the ground in our backyard.
+All the water we use inside our homes goes directly to the sanitary sewer and then to a waste water treatment plant or our household sewage treatment.
+The cleaned water is released into an area stream or into the ground in our backyard.

 What is the problem with stormwater pollution?